opea-project/docs/developer-guides/doc_guidelines.rst

 Within the OPEA documentation, we use both markdown and reST files for the documentation "leaves".
-We rely on reST for the documentation organization trunk and branches, through the use of the reST toctree directives.
+We rely on reST for the documentation organization trunk and branches, through the use of the reST ``toctree`` directives.

 Documentation Organization
 **************************

 Documentation is maintained and updated the same as the project's code within the opea-project GitHub repos.
-There are many ``README.md`` files within the various repos along with the other files for those components.
-This is good because it keeps the relevent documentation and code for that component together.
+There are many ``README.md`` and other markdown files within the various repos along with the other files for those components.
+This is good because it keeps the relevant documentation and code for that component together.

 We use the ``docs`` repo to organize the presentation of all these ``README.md`` files, along with other project related documents that are maintained in the